OfficeDev/office-js-docs-pr/docs/outlook/index.md

 ---
 layout: LandingPage
 ms.topic: landing-page
-title: PowerPoint add-ins documentation
+title: Outlook add-ins documentation
-description: Resources for learning about PowerPoint add-ins. ms.date: 06/30/2019
+description: Resources for learning about Outlook add-ins. ms.date: 06/30/2019
 localization_priority: Priority
 ---

-# PowerPoint Add-ins documentation
+# Outlook Add-ins documentation

-With PowerPoint add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in PowerPoint across multiple platforms, including on Windows, Mac, iPad, and in a web browser.
-Learn how to build, test, debug, and publish PowerPoint add-ins.
+With Outlook add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Outlook across multiple platforms, including on Windows, Mac, iPad, and on the web.
+Learn how to build, test, debug, and publish Outlook add-ins.

 <ul class="panelContent cardsF cols cols3">
     <li>